 Who is Your Audience?

 Right off the bat, just like most everything else related to business, you should think about your audience first.
 Tailor your social media content towards them.
-Are you a marketing consultant who provides your services to small local businesses?
-Perhaps you should put yourself in the shoes of the small local business owner, then; what would they want to hear you talk about on your blog?
+Are you a digital marketing company like Kotton Grammer who provides SEO services to businesses?
+Perhaps you should put yourself in the shoes of the business owner, then; what would they want to hear you talk about on your blog?
 What sort of Tweets would they want to read?
 Be honest, be blunt, and use the answers to these questions steer your social media content.

 Hit the jump for the entire article!